delegacz/md-milestone-4/README.md

     - The project uses **Travis CI** for continuous integration

 ## Testing
+My tests focus on the business logic and presentation rather than testing Django itself.
 Unit tests were written form models, views and forms and can be accessed in `ecommerce/test.py` and can be run in the console by using `python manage.py test`.
 - Model Tests - Checks that models given data, calculate and output it properly
 - View Testing - Checks if view given data output to correct template and request comes back with status 200.
 Some view could not be tested as I couldn't figure out how to test views that are calling other methods for values
 - Form Validity Testing - Checks if forms are valid, the checkout form could not be tested as I could not figure out how to test CountryField provided by Django countries